 Okay, 90s kids, come level with me!
 Remember, when siblings would sit together in the living room waiting for Sony ‘Aahat’ to begin.
 The ominous sound would play.
 Then the youngest or the most vulnerable one would be hiding behind the eldest one and watching the show.
 Now that you think about the show you feel what a stupid thing it was?
 No?
 Just me?
 Okay!

 Many people think that this is the Indian version of ‘Stranger Things.
 I sincerely hope not!
-It might have some of the latter’s components, but it severely lacks in charm, stratagem.
+It might have some of the latter’s components, but it severely lacks charm and stratagem.
 It is devoid of that exquisite sense of deception.
 Finally, it all adds up to present a very mediocre horror fare.
 The series mostly fails to scare the viewer; leave aside anything else!

 At this point, we can sincerely hope that Sujoy Ghosh, will do better with Season 2 of Typewriter.